 Learning the numbers from 1 to 100 in Spanish is a very straightforward task.
 In fact, our friends at El Aula Azul created a very useful video to aid us with the basics.
 While you will see that it isn't really necessary to memorize every digit from 1 to 100, we'll give you a couple of tips to keep in mind.

 1 to 10

-Ok, these you do need to memorize: uno (1), dos (2), tres (3), cuatro (4), cinco (5), seis (6), siete (7), ocho (8), nueve (9), and diez (10).
-We suggest you to practice them by saying them aloud a couple of times.
+OK, these you do need to memorize!
+The numbers from 1 to 10 are as follows: uno (1), dos (2), tres (3), cuatro (4), cinco (5), seis (6), siete (7), ocho (8), nueve (9), and diez (10).
+We suggest that you practice them by saying them aloud a number of times.

 11 to 29

 30 to 100

-The good news is that after treinta (30) the old spelling comes back and you can again use the basic pattern learned before: 31 is "treinta y uno," 48 is "cuarenta y ocho," etc. The only thing you need to memorize now are the numbers corresponding to las decenas (the multiples of ten).
-That is: veinte (20), treinta (30), cuarenta (40), cincuenta (50), sesenta (60), setenta (70), ochenta (80), noventa (90) and cien (100).
-You can use the pattern to figure out any other number between them: cuarenta y uno (41), sesenta y dos (62), ochenta y ocho (88), noventa y cuatro (94), etc.
+The good news is that after treinta (30), the previous spelling returns, and you can once again use the basic pattern: 31 is "treinta y uno," 48 is "cuarenta y ocho," etc. The only thing left to memorize are the numbers corresponding to las decenas (the multiples of ten), in other words: veinte (20), treinta (30), cuarenta (40), cincuenta (50), sesenta (60), setenta (70), ochenta (80), noventa (90), and cien (100).
+Our trusty pattern can then be utilized to figure out any other number in between: cuarenta y uno (41), sesenta y dos (62), ochenta y ocho (88), noventa y cuatro (94), etc.

-Enjoy learning the numbers in Spanish!
+We hope you enjoy learning the numbers in Spanish!